Shakespeare trivia: Fun facts about Shakespeare and his plays

 And did you know that some famous Broadway musicals are based on Shakespeare's work?
 West Side Story, for example, is a modern retelling of Romeo and Juliet, replacing the rival families with rival street gangs.
 Kiss Me, Kate is based on The Taming of the ShrewThe Lion King film and musical borrow their story from Hamlet, and All Shook Up mashes up the Twelfth Night plot with the music of Elvis Presley.
 And The Comedy of Errors alone has six musical adaptations — they include Rodgers & Hart's 1938 hit The Boys From Syracuse, the Olivier Award-winning The Comedy of Errors, and even a hip-hop musical, The Bomb-itty of Errors.

-Within the past decade, there's been the 2015 Broadway hit Something Rotten!, a fictional account of how Shakespeare came up with Hamlet in which the Bard stars as a pompous rockstar.
-Most recently, & Juliet has given new life to Shakespeare's title heroine with contemporary pop music, first in London's West End and now on Broadway.
+More recently, there's been the 2015 Broadway hit Something Rotten!, a fictional account of how Shakespeare came up with Hamlet in which the Bard stars as a pompous rockstar.
+And in 2019, & Juliet gave new life to Shakespeare's title heroine with contemporary pop music, first in London's West End and now on Broadway.

 Get The Lion King tickets now.